Jesse1211/ECS-189L/ProjectDocumetation.md

 ### Jianfeng Lin & Huge Lin
 - Depoly audio into game.
 - Adding the background music to each scene.
 The background music is produced by Xinhe Wang.
 The music can be found under the file called BGM.

+## Cross Platform - Hugo Lin
+- modified some codes in order to build the game for MacOS and WebGL

 ### Xinhe Wang
 - Create [original music](https://github.com/Jesse1211/ECS-189L/blob/ae76b1a3c031e01f98945e5c46cf6965f82c1301/Final%20Project/Assets/BGM/%E6%88%91%E7%9A%84%E4%B9%90%E6%9B%B2%205.wav) with Garage Band.
 Music is used in the Main scene, Battle scene, and Floating island scene.
 The export format was m4a however it is unable to use in Unity.
 Finalized with wav format.